Installation

 make

-add the following line to your ~/.bashrc file
+add the following line to your ~/.bashrc file (make sure the path is correct)

 export SPS_HOME=$HOME/code/fsps/